emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 Ember.js is the core framework for building ambitious web applications.

-### Changes in Ember.js VER
+### Changes in Ember.js 3.6
-Ember.js VER is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
+Ember.js 3.6 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
 There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.

 #### New Features (2)